Basic visualization in Julia – Gadfly

 plot

 Another convenient way is to stack many layers on one plot.
-Lets say we want to compare reaction time of subject 309 and 310 on one plot
+Let’s say we want to compare the reaction time of Subject 309 and Subject 310 on one plot.

 plot(